Zeioth/dooku.nvim/README.md

 ## Roadmap
 We could add better QA

-* Better troubleshooting section.
-* If no backend is detected, notify the user.
-* We could poll for a a period of time after `DookuGenerate` before timeout, so it is not necessary to run `DookuGenerate` two times the first time you use it on a project.
 * If no project_root detected, and we reach the user directory, report to the user `project_root not found.
 Make sure you have on of the files defined in the option in your root directory`.
 Alternatevily we could just wipe project_root and take the current working directory as default root, so it is more intuitive.